Polish priest's dismissal exposes rift over dialogue with Jews

 Despite being sidelined by his superiors, Lemanski said he would remain active after lodging an appeal with the Vatican.

-“I realize it’s not an easy path but I don’t feel like someone on the margin of the church.
+“I realise it’s not an easy path but I don’t feel like someone on the margin of the church.
 On the contrary, I feel like I‘m in the centre of my church because without this dialogue our church loses its authority,” he said.
+(Editing by Gareth Jones)